jupyterlite/jupyterlite/docs/howto/configure/simple_extensions.md

 - copied to `{output-dir}/extensions`
 - have their theme assets copied to `{output-dir}/build/themes`

+## Listing the extensions shipped with the website

+In the JupyterLab interface, the Extension Manager available in the left sidebar lists the extensions shipped with the website, with their versions.
+Since the extensions are bundled at build time, the listing is read-only: extensions cannot be installed, enabled or disabled from the browser.
+Extensions listed in `disabledExtensions` are not shown.

 ## The case of Jupyter Widgets and custom renderers

 Some extensions like Jupyter Widgets and custom renderers also need a Python package to